 Museum of Surgery is good value but it’s hard to find and opens only in the afternoon.
 To get

-there start at the Tron, cross the road, and walk to the right, away
+there start at the Tron, cross the road, and walk to the right, away from

-attractive fenced garden in the middle of a square.
+garden in the middle of a square.
 You are behind the old Surgeons’ School so do not reflect on what may

 remain buried in the garden.

-Turn left when you see the Garden and the
+Turn left when you see the Garden and the Museum

-and relics of Burke and Hare.
+relics of Burke and Hare.

 For a range of top class restaurants take a walk down Leith Walk which runs off from the East End of Princes Street.
 About 5 minutes downhill